 How does this work?

 This technology works using Intel’s VT-x (which is hardware assisted virtualization) and EPT (to virtualise memory allocations).
-This combination works since the “Nehalem” archnested1itecture (released 2008).
+This combination works since the “Nehalem” architecture (released 2008).
 The technology is ported to the more “Desktop” oriented CPU’s as well, so there is a good chance your notebook supports it as well.
 Since the Haswell architecture the nested virtualization works even better as Intel now supports VMCS Shadowing for nested VMs, which creates a data structure in memory per VM (and now supports nested VMs as well, which used to be a software effort).

 Memory is the biggest burden in these nested set-ups.
 CPU performance is always hardware assisted, so nested VMs almost feel the same as regular VMs.
 The problem is that ESXi itself requires 4GB of memory to run, it requires around 2GB to run properly.
 So get at least a 32GB server, otherwise you run out of memory very fast!